petabridge/akka-monitoring/README.md

 3. **Messaging metrics** - messages received, unhandled messages, and dead letters.
 4. **Custom counters, gauges, and timers** - if you want to know how long it takes an actor to process a message inside its mailbox, Akka.Monitoring can time it.

-**Akka.Monitoring automatically breaks out all of these metrics (except custom ones) by actor system totals AND metrics for individual actor types.** That way you can identify overly chatty or unresponsive actors without having to dig through extensive logs.
+**Akka.Monitoring automatically breaks out all of these metrics  by actor system totals AND metrics for individual actor types.** That way you can identify overly chatty or unresponsive actors without having to dig through extensive logs.

 ### Supported monitoring systems